How to Mix Gray & Beige In the Same Room

 1. You might not have chosen the right undertone for your room’s finishes (a blog post unto itself).

-2. You don’t have the decor and furnishings to support the color direction you’re going in (another blog post).
+2. You don’t have the decor and furnishings to support the color direction you’re going in (another blog post, yet to be written).

 That’s right.
-The gray, greige, or taupe you’re TRYING to partner with your beige or cream might actually work if it’s just a bit darker!
+The gray, greige, or taupe you’re trying to partner with your beige or cream might work if it’s a bit darker!
+This applies whether you’re creating a paint palette or pairing paint colors with fabrics or other finishes.

 Are you still with me?

-If the above info didn’t quite seal the deal, I get it – it’s a tricky topic.
+I get it if the above info didn’t quite seal the deal – it’s a tricky topic.
 Let’s do things step-by-step.

-While you can’t put a number (as it relates to depth) on beige carpet, countertop, tile, or furniture (whereas you can with paint), it’s about LOOKING at the finish you’re coordinating with and figuring out its general depth.
-Is it light depth, medium, dark, or somewhere in the middle?
+While you can’t put a number (as it relates to depth) on beige carpet, countertop, tile, or furniture (whereas you can with paint), it’s about exploring the finish you’re coordinating with and figuring out its general depth.
+Is it light, medium, dark, or somewhere in the middle?

 The cool gray-blue-green walls are DARKER THAN the off-white warm sofas – PERFECT!